zelon88/HRCloud2/README.md

 -Admins can automatically install Apps from .zip files or uninstall them just as easily.

--Includes "Notes", "Contacts", and "Calculator" apps by zelon88.
+-Includes "Notes", "Contacts", "Bookmarks", and "Calculator" apps by zelon88.

 -Includes "Grabber" App by zelon88 for downloading files from URL straight to your Cloud Drive.